NethermindEth/general-agents-module/README.md

 #### Options

-- `signature`: Function signature to be monitored.
+- `signatures`: Function signatures to be monitored.
+Also used in decoding.
 - `from`: Call sender.
 - `to`: Call receiver.
 - `includeErrors`: Whether calls that had an error should be included or not (by default, falsy).